Nonlinear Randomized Urn Models: a Stochastic Approximation Viewpoint: Bi-dimensional non linear randomized urn model

-It remains to show that the algorithm does not converge towards the repulsive equilibrium point denoted by $\hat y$.
+It remains to show that the algorithm does not converge towards the repulsive equilibrium point, denoted by $\hat u$ in what follows.
 To show that there is an excitation in the repulsive direction, we have to prove that assumption~(\ref{BruitMgle}) holds (see Theorem~\ref{ThmPiege} in the Appendix).